besn0847/ethereum-app/tutorials/tutor1.md

         > loadScript("/tmp/gethload.js");
             true

-You should see a 'true' return when the script has been loaded.
+You should see a 'true' returned when the script has been loaded.

-.
-Step 2 : Create 3 new Ether accounts and check the balance
+**.
+Step 2 : Create 3 new Ether accounts and check the balance**

 		> personal.newAccount();
 		    Passphrase: passw0rd